digital-medicine/ndemobil-website/content/research/index.md

   - block: slider
     content:
       slides:
-        - title: 👋 Welcome to the group NEDMobile
+        - title: 👋 Welcome to the group NEDMobil
           content: Take a look at what we're working on...
           align: center
         - title: Lunch & Learn ☕️